 Students begin their clinical practicum training in their first year of study at our training clinic, the St. John's University Center for Psychological Services.
 They continue receiving supervised clinical practicum training at the training clinic in the skills relating to diagnostic interviewing, psychological assessment, and psychological intervention through the course of their four years of study.
 During the third and fourth years of study, students also complete clinical externships in clinical facilities in the metropolitan New York area.

 The fifth year of study is usually devoted to a full-time clinical internship which has been approved by the department.
-During the internship year, the student must register for PSY 903 and PSY 904 (which carry no academic credit) and PSY 950.
-There is a charge of $100 per semester for PSY 903 and PSY 904.
 Instead of embarking on an internship during the fifth year, students may elect to work toward completing their dissertation research and defer their internships for a year.
 Clinical child track students must complete an approved internship that provides substantial exposure to working clinically with children and families.

 These areas are progressively developed over the five levels of the program.
 The following is a breakdown, by area of specialization, of the required courses in the program.